MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-11.md

 ## Development & Ecosystem

+### Wormhole Sigma Sprint hackathon
+- Sui is sponsoring a Wormhole's latest hackathon - Sigma Sprint.
+You can register and submit your project until November 3rd!
+To find out more and to register, visit: [https://sigma.wormhole.com/join-sigma-sprint](https://sigma.wormhole.com/join-sigma-sprint)

 ### Development Experience on Sui
 - Sui has launched a number of stablecoins.
 Find more details here: [https://docs.sui.io/guides/developer/stablecoins](https://docs.sui.io/guides/developer/stablecoins)
 - Sui Bridge is now live on mainnet.
 Check out the main [website](https://bridge.sui.io/)